 Quito, in Ecuador, is the start and end point of our Galapagos explorations.
 Quito International Airport is located 20 kilometres north of the city centre.
 There is a 24 hour yellow taxi rank outside the terminal and a fare to the city centre should cost approximately US$30.
 The flight from Quito takes us to Baltra airport on the Galapagos Islands.
 There is another airport located on the island of San Cristobal.

 In Puerto Ayora, which is the largest town in the Galapagos, there are phone booths to make international calls and there will be limited mobile phone coverage.
 There is limited or no mobile coverage when you head out to the islands.

 The power onboard our vessel is 110 Volts AC.
 The electrical plugs used are US so an adapter may be required.

 While on board the boat, all meals are provided.
 Meals are usually buffet style and the food is good, hearty and delicious - dishes such as meat, chicken, fish, salads, vegetables, soups, and desserts are served.
 There is a bar on board where you can run a tab and pay at the end of your voyage.
 Any dietary requirements need to be advised prior to travel so that meals can be properly catered for.

 While in the Galapagos you stay aboard the Peregrine boat.
-The 'M/S San Jose' is a modern vessel with a cosy lounge and a comfortable dining area, as well as a sun deck where you can watch the wildlife or just kick back and relax.
-She has eight well-appointed, air-conditioned, twin cabins and yet she is small enough for us to offer an individual level of service.
+The 'Queen Beatriz' is a modern vessel with a cosy lounge and a comfortable dining area, as well as a sun deck where you can watch the wildlife or just kick back and relax.
+She has eight well-appointed, air-conditioned, cabins and yet she is small enough for us to offer an individual level of service.
 Transfers on the island are by bus.